ret/iot-echo-particle/README.md

 If you don't have access to the transparent material, you could modify the base part and add a vertical opening at the front for the LED light to shine through.
 The Echo devices can stand both on the base directly as well as on the layered ring.

 # Printing the parts
-Only two parts are needed.
-The larger base (printed black), and the much smaller transparent material ring.
+The two ```.stl``` files in this project contain the larger [base](./EchoParticleStand.stl) and smaller [ring](./EchoParticleStandRing.stl) part that make up the Echo stand.
+We printed the base black and used a transparent material to print the ring.

 ![Base](./base.png)